 Do I use the Texas Registration Numbers OR EPA ID numbers?

-If one or more hazardous wastes are being shipped, EPA ID numbers will be entered for the Generator, Transporter and Receiver.
-If no hazardous waste is being shipped on the manifest, the 5 digit Texas registration numbers will be used.
+If one or more hazardous wastes are being shipped, enter EPA ID numbers the generator, transporter and receiver.
+If no hazardous waste is being shipped on the manifest, use either the 5 digit Texas registration numbers or, if available, the EPA ID numbers.

 How can manifest forms be acquired?